 The event module provides a powerful property and event system that

-which the web runtime connects (via a websocket).
-Further, it combines
+The app module runs the server to which the web runtime connects (via a

-In the ui module all widgets are implemented.
+The ui module defines all widgets (based on